‘A monumental task’: Schools grapple with how to stay open amid omicron surge

 Even small Oxford Hills is planning to resume in-person classes after its mid-December scare.

-But staying open could prove a challenge.
-The latest covid-19 wave comes at a time when districts have already been grappling with shortages of teachers, bus drivers and cafeteria workers.
-Scores of children eligible for the vaccine have still not gotten their shots and pediatric hospitalizations are climbing.
-Though testing every student might help contain cases, many districts don’t have that capacity, and new research shows widely used rapid tests may be less effective in identifying cases of the fast-spreading omicron variant.
+But staying open could prove to be a challenge.
+The latest coronavirus wave comes at a time when districts have already been grappling with shortages of teachers, bus drivers and cafeteria workers.
+Scores of children eligible for a coronavirus vaccine still have not gotten their shots and pediatric hospitalizations are climbing.
+Although testing every student might help contain cases, many districts don’t have that capacity, and new research shows widely used rapid tests may be less effective at identifying cases of the fast-spreading omicron variant.

 “Superintendents very much are interested in having the kids in school, in person, because that’s where they belong,” said Dan Domenech, executive director of the American Association of School Administrators.
 “But it’s becoming a monumental task.”

-As of Thursday, more than 900 public schools were preparing close for at least one day during the first week of January, according to numbers from Burbio, a data company that tracks school closures in some 5,000 districts across the nation.
+As of Thursday, more than 900 public schools were preparing to close for at least one day during the first week of January, according to numbers from Burbio, a data company that tracks school closures in some 5,000 districts across the nation.
 But those schools appear to be the exception rather than the norm.
 Early pandemic days of mass closures have now been replaced with a growing consensus that school must go on.

 “The default position is we want kids in school,” said John Heim, executive director of the National School Boards Association.
 “That’s the point that most school districts and school boards are working from.”

-Emerging research has shown the less in-person instruction students received during the pandemic, the worse they performed academically — particularly lower-income students and students of color who often remained in virtual classes longer than their peers, said Robin Lake, director of the Center on Reinventing Public Education, a nonpartisan research and policy group.
+Emerging research has shown that the less in-person instruction students received during the pandemic, the worse they performed academically — particularly lower-income students and students of color who often remained in virtual classes longer than their peers, said Robin Lake, director of the Center on Reinventing Public Education, a nonpartisan research and policy group.

-Experts say vaccination is still the best tool in mitigating virus spread — but with large numbers of students still not immunized, testing is being pushed as a complementary measure.
-The Centers for Disease Control and Prevention recently announced that students exposed to the virus can still safely continue in-person learning so long as they are regularly tested for the virus, releasing two studies showing the effectiveness of “test-to-stay.”
+Experts say vaccination is still the best tool in mitigating the virus’s spread — but with large numbers of students still not immunized, testing is being pushed as a complementary measure.
+The Centers for Disease Control and Prevention recently announced that students exposed to the virus can safely continue in-person learning so long as they are regularly tested for the virus, and it released two studies showing the effectiveness of “test to stay.”

 Utah was an early leader on mass testing, implementing a law earlier this year requiring schools with more than 1,500 students to test everyone if 2 percent test positive in the previous 14 days.
 That approach is now being adopted, with modifications, in several other jurisdictions.

-“Your children are safer in school,” New York Mayor-elect Eric Adams said Tuesday at a virtual news briefing announcing the plan to ramp up testing as a way of keeping cases controlled.
+“Your children are safer in school,” New York Mayor-elect Eric Adams (D) said Tuesday at a virtual news briefing announcing the plan to ramp up testing as a way of keeping cases controlled.
 “The numbers speak for themselves.”

-Elizabeth Stuart, a professor at Johns Hopkins Bloomberg School of Public Health, who has studied mitigation strategies in schools, agrees that testing is a useful tool to help slow the spread of covid-19.
-But she noted that some districts may have to think strategically about how to use the still limited supply available.
+Elizabeth Stuart, a professor at the Johns Hopkins Bloomberg School of Public Health, who has studied mitigation strategies in schools, agrees that testing is a useful tool to help slow the spread of the coronavirus.
+But she noted that some districts may have to think strategically about how to use the still-limited supply available.
 That could include, for example, limiting testing to the final day of isolation or quarantine before returning to school.

-“I think that schools do will need to be thoughtful about how to use this limited resource,” she said.
+“I think that schools will need to be thoughtful about how to use this limited resource,” she said.

-Some are skeptical that already-stretched districts like New York City, the nation’s largest, will be overwhelmed with the gargantuan task of keeping track of so many tests and, inevitably it seems, so many cases.
-Michael Mulgrew, president of the United Federation of Teachers, a labor union representing teachers in New York City public schools, expressed doubt, saying teachers are prepared but that “the real issue is whether the city can do its job” in ensuring new testing initiatives are in place by next week.
+Some are skeptical that already-stretched districts like New York City, the nation’s largest, will be overwhelmed with the gargantuan task of keeping track of so many tests and cases.
+Michael Mulgrew, president of the United Federation of Teachers, a labor union representing teachers in New York City’s public schools, expressed doubt, saying teachers are prepared but “the real issue is whether the city can do its job” in ensuring new testing initiatives are in place by next week.

 “We are moving closer to a safe reopening of schools,” he said in a written statement after the city announced its plan.
 “But we are not there yet.”